What Are The Best Toys For Teaching The Alphabet?

-So, we decided to go back to the basics and start teaching him the letters of the alphabet.
+So, we decided to go back to the basics and start teaching Azy the letters of the alphabet.
 We also knew that we could not keep him doing the same activities for too long because he would lose interest.

 That resulted in us buying a lot of letters and using them in different activities to see which would work best for Azy.

 His wiliness to do the learning activities started to increased.
 So, we decided to keep on doing what he loves, and gradually add more alphabet activities.

 Best Ways To Teach Kids To Read

 He is also having more fun when he watches LeapFrog Letter Factory DVD, and he is now singing along more often.

 See first video below with Azy singing the song that he is learning on the DVD.
 The other video shows him having fun with the letter “F.”

-Parents and others who are helping to teach kids to read, to be more aware of how they are responding to the materials and activities that are being used to teach them.
+Parents and others who are helping to teach kids to read, should be fully aware of how kids are engaging with the materials and activities that are being used to teach them.

 Having Fun With The Alphabet

 In addition, every child is different, and we might have to try various methods before finding the best fit for that child.
 Once the child starts settling down and focusing on an activity or a set of activities use them.

 We will continue to try and find more ways to add games to Azy’s alphabet activities, and also continue to allow him to choose the activities that he wants to do from time to time.

 Do you think it will help your kids or other kids that you know?
 What would you change, what would you add?

-Please comment.
 If you have any questions, I will be more than happy to answer them.
 Thank you.